georgestephanis/theme-downloader/readme.txt

 The second possible reason is if you don't have the proper capabilities.
 If you don't have the `edit_themes` capability, you can't download them either.
 Sorry!

 == Changelog ==

+= 1.0.1 =
+* Added some code in r721178 to account for Network Admin Themes page passing different arguments to the theme_action_links filter.

 = 1.0 =
 * Initial release.